 Do you get excited about a particular country or area of the world?
 Perhaps you have a feeling that God might want you overseas and it won’t go away.
 Or do you just want to serve?
 If any of those are true for you, you’re probably wondering what to do about it.

-Here are 10 ideas to help you get started in mission.
+Here are 10 ideas to help you get started.

 1. Who’s with you?